Oct 27, 2017

 If you or a loved one are injured during Halloween festivities, the first step you should take is to seek medical attention.
 If the injury is minor, you may be able to start documenting evidence to build your case.
 This involves taking pictures or videos of the scene, getting the contact information of witnesses, and writing down everything you can remember about the incident, including the time of day and order of events.
 By gathering evidence as soon as possible, you can strengthen your argument and pursue the compensation you need for medical bills, lost wages, pain and suffering, and other damages.

-With more than 20 years of combined legal experience, The Law Offices of Nathaniel F. Hansford, LLC provides diligent representation to clients injured because of someone else’s negligence.
+With more than 20 years of combined legal experience, Hansford McDaniel LLC provides diligent representation to clients injured because of someone else’s negligence.
 Whether you were injured in a slip and fall, car accident, or other type of incident, our Atlanta personal injury lawyers can help.
 We can investigate the scene, gather evidence, and fight hard on your behalf as you seek compensation from those responsible.
 We encourage you to go out and enjoy a fun and safe Halloween!

 Contact us today if you have suffered an injury, and schedule a free consultation with one of our compassionate attorneys.